Get Rid of Snakes in the Yard

 I Hope He Isn't Heading for My Yard - I took this photo in Florida

 Just a week ago, we found a young foot-long cottonmouth in our garage.
 We keep glue traps along the walls of the garage in case of mice.
-Instead we caught a poisonous snake.
+Instead, we caught a poisonous snake.
 I sure look around carefully now when I go into the garage.
 The venom from even a young snake can be serious.

-This contains naphthalene and sulfur which are supposed to deter snakes since they rely on their tongues to sense things around them.
+Some contain naphthalene and sulfur which are supposed to deter snakes since they rely on their tongues to sense things around them.
 The two ingredients are intended to interfere with that and thus the snakes don't want to linger nearby.

 Video Showing Spreading Snake Away